My work is based on the Qabbalah, which is the jewish mystical tradition.

-The Qabbalah or tree of life is called Etz Ha-Chaim, which comes from the Hebrew and means receiving, accepting.
+The heart of this tradition is the tree of life.
+It is the center of this western mystery tradition.
+It is also called Etz Ha-Chaim, which comes from Hebrew and means receiving, accepting.

-With this tree it is possible to illuminate and perfect our different aspects in our soul.
-For example, in meditation you can also use it to balance opposing elements in your being.
+With the tree of life it is possible to illuminate and perfect all different aspects in our soul.
+As an example: In meditation you can also use it to balance opposing elements in your life.

-The individual points on the tree are called Sefirah, plural Sefirot, these are the objects in the tree, they show us what it is about.
-All Sefiroths are interconnected with paths.
-These paths are the subject in the tree, that is, how we get from one Sefirah to the next.
+The individual points on the tree are called Sefirah, the plural form is Sefirot, they show us what it is about.
+All Sefirot are interconnected with paths.
+These paths are about how we get from one Sefirah to the next.

-There are 10 Sefirot in number.
-Only the lines alone count 22.
-Overall, with the ten Sefirahs there are 32 development paths on the tree.
+There are 10 Sefirot in number and one transformation point, which is not directly counted as a Sefirah, but also a very important part of the tree of life.
+Only the paths count 22.
+Overall, with the ten Sefirot there are 32 development paths on the tree.

 Each Sefirah symbolizes an essential principle of existence.

-These 22 lines fit the 22 Hebrew letters and also the 22 trumps in the Tarot.
+The 22 paths fit the 22 Hebrew letters and also the 22 trumps in the Tarot.
 In astrology, the individual planets are assigned to the Sefirot and here we also find the Little Arcana of the Tarot.